damianlebiedz/stock-performance-generator/README.md

 - Comparison of portfolio profit vs SP500/other on a line graph.
 - Analysis of current portfolio composition (P/E, Markovitz, matrix of correlation etc.).
 - Testing by pytest.
+- Final, easy to run version with .exe files.
+- The program is supposed to create a full raport in html/pdf format with all the generated data.

 ## Technologies
 - Python 3
 - pandas
 - matplotlib
 - yfinance

+(future technologies to use):
+- pyplot/seaborn
+- pytest

 ## Contact
 Damian Lebiedź | https://damianlebiedz.github.io/contact.html